 These are easy plum trees to grow relative to other varieties and fruits.
 You only need some basic Herman plum information to get started and to help your tree thrive.
 Like other fruit trees, this one will do best with full sun and well-drained soil.
 Otherwise, it is not too picky about soil type, but if you have particularly poor soil, you may want to amend it first with some organic matter, like compost.

 During the first season, you’ll give your tree more attention, including regular watering to help it establish a good root system.
 Start the first year off with pruning as well, which you should continue to do once a year.
-Pruning of plum trees helps maintain a good shape, thin out fruit so you get better quality yields, and keeps the tree healthy and minimizes disease risk.
+Pruning of plum trees helps maintain a good shape, thin out fruit so you get better quality yields, keeps the tree healthy, and minimizes disease risk.

 Herman plum care is truly easy.
 It is considered an ideal fruit tree for novice growers, and even if you neglect it for a while, it will still produce a good harvest.
 This is a great choice for any gardener who wants to try plums.